daanVeer/HateSpeech_dataset/README.md

 I construct a hate speech vocabulary based on word embeddings and provide a dataset annotated using the hate speech vocabulary.

+The dataset was made by Kookmin University, Natural Langauge Processing Lab (NLP).

 ## Dataset Description

 **1) Raw Dataset (unlabeled dataset)**